CustomTypeOne/LoopPatches/README.md

 cd LoopKit
 git apply ~/Downloads/LoopPatches-main/LoopKitPatch.txt
 cd ..

 ```

 After the text is copied, click in the terminal window and paste the text.
 (Ways to paste: CMD-V; or CNTL-click and select from menu or Edit-Paste at top of Mac screen.)
-Once the line is pasted, the beginning lines with execute.
-Finish the process by hitting return one more time.
+Once the line is pasted, the beginning lines will execute but the last one waits for you to finish the process by hitting return one more time.

 Notice you will see messages talking about trailing `whitespace errors`, but those lines begin with the word `warning`.
 Those can all be ignored.
 Make sure you do not see the word `error` at the beginning of a line with the phrase `patch does not apply`.